 This online course has been designed for professionals who come into contact with children and youth on the move.
 The focus is on building the knowledge and capacity to prevent, identify, and respond to gender-based violence (GBV).
-Through the training, enrolled participants will develop greater skills and awareness of how to best support children and youth on the move who may have been exposed to or impacted by GBV, currently, while on the move, or in their country of origin.
+Through this course, enrolled participants will develop greater skills and awareness of how to best support children and youth on the move who may have been exposed to or impacted by GBV, currently, while on the move, or in their country of origin.
 However, any person interested to learn more about this subject is welcome to take the course.

 5. Practicing Self Care